kaylendog/lupin/README.md

-# fenrir
+# lupin

 A stupendously simple actor framework for the functionally inclined.

 ## Overview

-The core of Fenrir's abstraction is built on two key concepts:
+The core of Lupin's abstraction is built on two key concepts:

 - Actors
 - Services